Anti-Raid/khronos/docs/kv.md

 	--- @return KvRecord The record.
 	set: (self: KvExecutor, key: string, value: any) -> Promise.LuaPromise<KvRecord>,

-	--- Deletes a record from the key-value store.
+	--- Deletes a record from this key-value scope
 	--- @param key string The key of the record.
 	delete: (self: KvExecutor, key: string) -> Promise.LuaPromise<nil>
 }